Home Remodeling and Design Blog

 Converting your deck into a sunroom is one of the best ways to create additional living space in your home.
 With a three-season or four-season room, you can enjoy a versatile area filled with natural light, without worrying about the weather.

 However, many homeowners underestimate the complexity of a sunroom addition.
 Transforming an attached deck or screened-in porch into a bright, insulated, electrified, and comfortable living space requires real expertise.
+Careful planning is essential before starting the project.
+Consulting with a structural engineer is recommended to evaluate the integrity of the existing deck before beginning the conversion process.

 In this post, I’ll break down what goes into a sunroom conversion, what can go wrong when it’s done poorly, and how to find the right remodeler to deliver your project on spec, on time, and on budget.